The Rachel Maddow Show: Production

-The Rachel Maddow Show is broadcast from Studio 3-A at the NBC Studios, 30 Rockefeller Plaza in New York.
+The Rachel Maddow Show is broadcast from MS NOW studios in New York.

 The broadcast is available on many platforms besides MS NOW, including ms.now, audio podcast, video podcast, text transcript, YouTube, and weblog.

 The series has occasionally used theater audiences, including the 92nd Street Y in New York City on December 20–22, 2010; the Free State Brewery in Lawrence, Kansas, on February 23, 2011; and the French Quarter of New Orleans, Louisiana, on February 5, 2010 (to mark the impending Super Bowl XLIV game featuring the New Orleans Saints under the name "The Rachel Maddeaux Sheaux").